 Announcing my September Quilt Online

 But the idea was to post my work progress on Chic Country on the Me + My Craftroom Instagram story.
 I still think that this is a nice way of showing my followers what I am working on, but it also put a lot of pressure on myself.
-However at first I wanted to be hold accountable to share regularly what I was doing.
+However, at first, I wanted to be held accountable to share regularly what I was doing.
 I know that I can finish a quilt project within a month and it is actually a nice feeling to do so.
-It gives you certain feeling of accomplishment when you do not drag your quilt projects.
+It gives you a certain feeling of accomplishment when you do not drag your quilt projects.